memgraph/bolt-proxy/README.md

 The user should use any client application (`mgconsole`, `neo4j-client`, `pymgclient`...) to connect to Memgraph and send credentials via bolt protocol.
-`mgconole -username user -password password` or
+`mgconsole -username user -password password` or
-`mgconole -username user -password JWT`
+`mgconsole -username user -password JWT`

 # Acknowledgments

-Thanks to [Dave Voutila](https://github.com/voutilad) adn his work on bolt-proxy for neo4js [bolt-proxy](https://github.com/voutilad/bolt-proxy) for providing good base and inspiration for this bolt-proxy.
+Thanks to [Dave Voutila](https://github.com/voutilad) and his work on bolt-proxy for Neo4js [bolt-proxy](https://github.com/voutilad/bolt-proxy) and for providing good base and inspiration for this bolt-proxy.